CVE-2025-54376: Hoverfly WebSocket Auth Bypass

 Password: functional_tests.HoverflyPassword,

-The code is just adding a new unit test, to ensure that unauthenticated users get a 401 (unauthorised) response code when accessing the /logs endpoint.
+It's just adding a new unit test to ensure that unauthenticated users receive a 401 (unauthorised) response code when accessing the /logs endpoint.

 response = functional_tests.DoRequest(sling.New().Get("http://localhost:8888/api/v2/ws/logs"))